If your career aspiration when you were a child was to fight the “bad guys” while helping the good ones, keep reading.

 We're using our skills to build a great company and engineering team to tackle tough engineering problems and reducing the effectiveness of malicious software.
 Work on interesting stuff and make the internet a safer place.
 Win - win!

 Since our engineering team is still small we don't have explicit sprints, although we're not opposed to them.
-We still follow an agile workflow tracking tickets in PivotalTracker so we can organize what needs to be worked and see who is working on which tickets.
-We work closely with the Sales team and the Threat Ops teams to understand what functionality they need to be successful.
+We still follow an agile workflow tracking tickets in Clubhouse so we can organize what needs to be worked and see who is working on which tickets.
+We work closely with the Sales, Marketing, and the Threat Ops teams to understand what functionality they need to be successful.
 We treat the other teams as customers of our product, which means that we try to build features for them and they have influence and input to the roadmap but they don't dictate to us what we should be working on.
 We use GitHub to store our code and utilize Pull Requests to conduct code reviews.
 We setup CircleCI to perform continuous integration testing and will soon utilize the deployment capabilities to automatically deploy to the production environment builds when all tests pass.
 We believe in moving fast while trying not to break too many things so we push to production multiple times a day.
-Technical debt is real and we take time to pay off that debt by refactoring code as needed without complete support from all stakeholders.
+Technical debt is real and we take time to pay off that debt by refactoring code as needed with complete support from all stakeholders.
 We believe it's important to have a clean and up-to-date code base to work from so we can be productive and happy engineers.